teuben/dc2019/scripts4paper/DC_run.md

 regridded SD image are defined.

-The chosen mask setup is translated into CASA parameters and the several mask names (threshold based, SD-AM based and combined) are defined and forwarded to the different combination methods.
+The chosen mask setup is translated into CASA parameters and the several mask names (threshold based, SD-INT-AM based and combined) are defined and forwarded to the different combination methods.
 File existence checks initiate the execution of 'step 1', if one of the here defined files does not exist and step 1 is not yet included in